v-gb/ppx_partial/README.md

 |> (fun x -> Stdio.Out_channel.write_all "/tmp/z" ~data:x)
 ```

-In the general case, the ppx ensures that all parameters are executed exactly
+In general, the ppx ensures that parameters are executed exactly once, just like with a
-once, just like with a regular partial application.
-For instance, these two
-expressions have the exact same performance :
+regular partial application.
+For instance, these two expressions have the exact same
+performance:

 ```ocaml
 List.filter (Re.execp (Re.compile re) __) l
 List.filter (Re.execp (Re.compile re)) l
 ```

+This syntax may appear unnecessary at first, given that that ocaml functions are
+curried, but note that neither occurrence of `__` in the first example can be replaced
+by a partial application.

 As a slight generalization, field accesses and sum constructors are allowed:
 `List.map __.field l`, `List.map (Some __) l`.